Welcome to Aslanspaw Maine Coons

 Bringing Home Your New Kitten/Cat

-In addition - Do NOT use Flea and Tick products that are made for dogs.
+• Do NOT use Flea and Tick products that are made for dogs.
 All but 1 brand are fatal to cats.
 Yes, deadly.
-I have personally several fatalities while waiting in the veterinarian's office for kitty checkups and it is very, very upsetting for the owners, staff and me not to mention the poor cat/kitten.
+I have personally witnessed several fatalities while waiting in the veterinarian's office for kitty checkups and it is very, very upsetting for the owners, staff and me not to mention the poor cat/kitten.

-Do NOT let your kitty outside unprotected.
+• Do NOT let your kitty loose outside.
 It is very dangerous.
 Cars, other animals, poisons and insecticides just to name a few dangers.
 Cats constantly groom, whatever is on their paws go into their bodies.

 I. Supplies

-At least 2 Litterboxes (No cover) at least a foot or more
+At least 2 Litter boxes (No cover) at least a foot or more deep.

 b.
 Kitty Litter

 Kitten – Non clumping.
-World’s Best (it will clump but it
+World’s Best (it will clump but itwill not choke),

-will not choke), Fresh Step Clay Litter and Special Kitty
+Fresh Step Clay Litter and Special Kitty Clay Litter.

 c.
 Feeding Dishes 3 – 6 Stainless steel dishes.